openshift/ansible-service-broker/docs/design.md

 interface that can be implemented.
 Its most important method, `LoadSpecs() []*Spec`, is responsible for returning a slice of `Spec` structs representing the available APBs that were discovered.
 It is called when a broker is bootstrapped.
-A registry is instantiated as part of the applicaton's initialization process.
+A registry is instantiated as part of the application's initialization process.
 The specific registry adapter used is configured via the broker [configuration file](../etc/example-config.yaml) under the name field.